h5bp/Front-end-Developer-Interview-Questions/README.md

 * What are the limitations when serving XHTML pages?
 	* Are there any problems with serving pages as `application/xhtml+xml`?
 * How do you serve a page with content in multiple languages?
+	* What kind of things must you be wary of when design or developming for multilingual sites?
 * Can you use XHTML syntax in HTML5?
-How do you use XML in HTML5?
+* How do you use XML in HTML5?
 * What are `data-` attributes good for?
 * What are the content models in HTML4 and are they different in HTML5?
 * Consider HTML5 as an open web platform.
 What are the building blocks of HTML5?
 * Describe the difference between cookies, sessionStorage and localStorage.

 ## JS-Specific Questions

 * Which JavaScript libraries have you used?
 * How is JavaScript different from Java?
+* What's a hashtable?
 * What are `undefined` and `undeclared` variables?
 * What is a closure, and how/why would you use one?
 	* Your favorite pattern used to create them? argyle (Only applicable to IIFEs)